MicrosoftDocs/azure-docs/articles/search/cognitive-search-concept-image-scenarios.md

     }
     ```

-1. Set the `"dataToExtract`" parameter to `"contentAndMetadata"` (required).
+1. Set `"dataToExtract`" to `"contentAndMetadata"` (required).

 1. Verify that the `"parsingMode`" is set to default (required).

    This parameter determines the granularity of search documents created in the index.
 The default mode sets up a one-to-one correspondence so that one blob results in one search document.
 If documents are large, or if skills require smaller chunks of text, you can add Text Split skill that subdivides a document into paging for processing purposes.
 But for search scenarios, one blob per document is required if enrichment includes image processing.

-1. Set the `"imageAction"` parameter to enable the *normalized_images* node in an enrichment tree (required).
-The parameter default is "none.
-To enable image normalization and processing, set it to one of the following values:
+1. Set `"imageAction"` to enable the *normalized_images* node in an enrichment tree (required):

    + `"generateNormalizedImages"` to generate an array of normalized images as part of document cracking.

-   + `"generateNormalizedImagePerPage"` to generate an array of normalized images where, for PDFs in your data source, each page is rendered to one output image.
-The functionality is the same as "generateNormalizedImages" for non-PDF file types.
+   + `"generateNormalizedImagePerPage"` (applies to PDF only) to generate an array of normalized images where each page in the PDF is rendered to one output image.
+For non-PDF files, the behavior of this parameter is same as if you had set "generateNormalizedImages".

-1. Optionally, adjust the width or height of normalized images:
+1. Optionally, adjust the width or height of the generated normalized images:

-   + `"normalizedImageMaxWidth"` sets the maximum width (in pixels) for normalized images generated.
-The default is 2000.
-The maximum value allowed is 10000.
+   + `"normalizedImageMaxWidth"` (in pixels).
+Default is 2000.
+Maximum value is 10000.

-   + `"normalizedImageMaxHeight"` sets the maximum height (in pixels) for normalized images generated.
-The default is 2000.
-The maximum value allowed is 10000.
+   + `"normalizedImageMaxHeight"` (in pixels).
+Default is 2000.
+Maximum value is 10000.

    The default of 2000 pixels for the normalized images maximum width and height is based on the maximum sizes supported by the [OCR skill](cognitive-search-skill-ocr.md) and the [image analysis skill](cognitive-search-skill-image-analysis.md).
 The [OCR skill](cognitive-search-skill-ocr.md) supports a maximum width and height of 4200 for non-English languages, and 10000 for English.
 If you increase the maximum limits, processing could fail on larger images depending on your skillset definition and the language of the documents.